ubinexy/tsinghua.py/README.md

 ## How to use

+Latest version of Python 2/3 will do.
+You also need the following 3rd-party libraries: [`requests`](https://github.com/kennethreitz/requests).

 Read the function name and you'll know how to use :D

 Seriously: I'll write more comment to help you with that.
 I'll also build a GUI (after learning how to).